Hey folks,

 You will find below the result of my Home Automation Dashboard.

-Please don’t hesitate to contribute, submit MR, or Issues.
+Please don’t hesitate to contribute, submit a MR, or open Issues.

 - https://www.carmelo.fr/jeedom-grafana-marier-la-domotique-et-la-metrologie/